HSLdevcom/bessersmith/README.md

 - `MQTT_SUB_PORT`: The port for the MQTT broker used for subscribing.
 - `MQTT_SUB_CLIENT_ID`: The ClientId for the subscribing connection.
 Make sure this differs from all other ClientIds, e.g. by using a random suffix.
 - `MQTT_SUB_CLEAN`: A boolean on whether to use a clean session for subscribing.
 With `false` bessersmith asks for a persistent session.
+- `MQTT_SUB_RECONNECT_PERIOD`: The interval in milliseconds between consecutive reconnection attempts for the subscribing connection.
 - `MQTT_SUB_USERNAME`: The username for the subscribing connection.
 - `MQTT_SUB_PASSWORD`: The password for the subscribing connection.
 - `MQTT_SUB_QOS`: The Quality of Service level that bessersmith should subscribe with.